awiggs/chip-gr8/docsource/pages/docs.md

 Retrieve the values of the list as a TensorFlow tensor.

 ## Observer (Class)
-Represents a collection of queries that can be applied to a vm acquiring a set of observations.
+Represents a collection of queries that can be applied to a VM acquiring a set of observations.

 #### `.addQuery(name, query)`
 Add a query with an associated name to an observer.
 Accepts either a finalized query or a function that accepts a set of observations `(NamedList)` as the first argument and a vm instance as its second argument.
 This function argument can be used to create compound queries.